-For prescription or non-prescription medication to be given at the program:
+For Prescription or non-prescription medication to given at the program:

-- The parent/guardian must sign the medication consent form.
-Staff must have had adequate training in the type of medicine, ways to give it, and be aware of any possible side effects and reactions. - All medicines must be kept in the original container and must have the child's name on the container.

-• Director of Social Services approval must be obtained for non-oral medicines, and any federally controlled medicines such as Ritalin.
+- The parent/guardian must sign the medication consent form. - Staff must have adequate training in the type of medicine, ways to give it, and be aware of any possible side effects and reactions. - All medications must be kept in original container and must have the child's name on the container. - Director of PNDSS approval must be obtained for non-oral medicines, and any controlled medications such as Ritalin.

-We are able to administer prescribed medication to your child if the following criteria is met:
+We can administer prescribed medications to your child if the following criteria are met:

-- The medication has been administered at home for a full 24 hours and the child has been observed for any medication reaction by the parent or other adult.
-This is necessary because allergic reactions may occur with repeated exposure to medications regardless of how many times a medication is prescribed. - The medication is provided in its original container. - The medication is labeled by the pharmacy with - Child's name - $\circ$ $\quad$ The prescribing provider's name - $\circ$ Name and dosage or medication - Instructions on when/how to administer the medication - The medication is not expired. - You have filled out and signed our "Medication Consent Form."
+- The medication has ben administered at home for a full 24 hours and the child has been observed for any medication reaction by the parent/guardian or other adult.
+This is necessary because allergic reactions may occur with repeated exposure to medications regardless of how many times a medication is prescribed. - The medication is provided in its original container - The medication is labeled by the pharmacy with - o Child's name - The prescribing provider - Name and dosage of medication - Instructions on when/how to administer the medication - The medication is not expired - You have filled out and signed our "Medication Consent Form"

-We are able to administer non-prescription medication to your child if the following criteria is met:
+We can administer non-prescription medication to your child it the following criteria is met:

 - The medication is indicated for a minor abrasion, cut, burn, or insect bite. - Other indications will be assessed on a case-by-case basis by the PNCC staff. - The medication is in the original packaging and labeled with your child's full name. - Non-prescription medication will not be administered for contagious illnesses.
-If your child has a contagious illness, please refer to our illness chart for further instruction.
+If you child has a contagious illness, please refer to our illness chart for further instruction.

-Non-prescription creams/ointments/lotions (dry skin, diaper rashes, etc.) can be administered by staff if a "Medication Consent Form" is filled out and signed
+Non-prescription creams/ointments/lotions (dry skin, diaper rash etc.) can be administered by staff if a medication consent form is filled out and signed.

-• If a child develops a rash and needs creams/ointments/lotions, the staff may contact the parent for permission of administration.
-In this instance, the "Medication Consent Form" may be filled out at pick-up.
+If a child develops a rash and needs creams/ointments/lotions, the staff may contact the parent for permission of administration.
+In this instance, Medication consent form may be filled out at pick up.

-When any medication is administered, parents must fill out a medication consent form, giving the child's name, the medication, dose information, reason for giving the medication, and the length of treatment (1 week, 10 days etc.).
-One fully trained staff person will administer medication in the presence of another supervising staff member, adhering to the physician's label, and at the time indicated by caregiver on the signed medication form.
-Both staff members will sign the back of medication form, including amount, date, and time of administration.
-All medications are kept in a locked container out of child's reach.
+When any medication is administered, parents must fill out a medication consent form, giving the child's name, the medication dose information, reason for giving the medication, and the length of treatment (1 week, 10 days etc.).
+One fully, trained staff person will administer medication in the presence of another supervising staff member, adhering to the physician's label, and at the time indicated by caregiver on the signed medication form.
+Both staff members will sign the back of the medication form, including amount, date, and time of administration.
+All medications are kept out of the reach of children in a locked container.
 These records are available for parents/guardians to review at any time.

-Emergency Medications

-In the event that your child has a prescription for emergency medication (glucagon, epinephrine, inhalers, etc.) the Penobscot Nation Children's Center staff will carry the medication with them when leaving the center.
-This includes (but is not limited to) surrounding playgrounds, the pavilion, the youth program, and any other place of play the children might attend.
+Emergency Medications: If your child has a prescription for emergency medication (glucagon, epinephrine, inhalers etc.) the Penobscot Nation's Children's Center Staff will carry the medication with them when leaving the center.
+This includes, but is not limited to, surrounding playgrounds, the pavilion, the youth program, and any other place the children might attend.